 How To Harvest Hemp Fields?

-Although larger fields of hemp could require a swather tractor, there are several harvesting equipments for hemp, such as the double-cut combine.
+Although larger hemp fields could require a swather tractor, there are several harvesting equipment for hemp, such as the double-cut combine.
 Depending on the size of your farm, production, and cash flow, you should consider this type of investment.
-Hemp harvesters for large commercial crops can collect stalks, leaves, flowers, and seeds at the same time.
+Hemp harvesters for large commercial crops can collect stalks, leaves, flowers, and seeds simultaneously.

-As industrial hemp harvested for fiber is not viable for a small scale, the farmer focusing on this goal will likely invest in heavy equipment as well.
+As industrial hemp harvested for fiber is not viable on a small scale, the farmer focusing on this goal will likely invest in heavy equipment.
 The large harvesting equipment for hemp usually removes and separates the biomass from the plant, leaving the stalks behind.
-The stems are typically left in the field in a process called retting when the fibers naturally separate from the rest of the plant.
+The stems are typically left in the field in a retting process when the fibers naturally separate from the rest of the plant.

 How Is Hemp Harvested and Processed?

-The harvesting process can also be different depending on the size of your crop.
-If you intend to plant one acre of hemp, you can likely harvest it all manually.
+The harvesting process can also differ depending on your crop size.
+You can likely harvest it all manually if you intend to plant one acre of hemp.
 But if you’re planting 100 acres, you may as well need to invest in heavy harvesting equipment for hemp.
 In either case, you should plan accordingly and hire farmworkers in advance to help you.

-Another detail to have in mind before the harvest is how you’re planning to process the hemp.
-Planting and harvesting hemp at the right time and ensuring a way to handle your crop is crucial to protect your investment.
-To extract CBD, the hemp buds must be dried entirely and without any dirt or mold.
-To have dried plants, one must set up a drying facility to process hemp.
+Another detail to remember before the harvest is how you plan to process the hemp.
+Planting and harvesting hemp at the right time and ensuring a way to handle your crop are crucial to protect your investment.
+The hemp buds must be dried entirely and without any dirt or mold to extract CBD.
+One must set up a drying facility to process hemp to have dried plants must set up a drying facility to process hemp.

 Thus, make sure to set up an indoor drying facility, like a shed with temperature and humidity control.
-Many farmers isolate a small construction, add dryers, fans, and lines to hang the plants.
-This process can take from 3 to 5 days in a good weather condition to up to 10 days in a wet environment.
+Many farmers isolate a small construction, and add dryers, fans, and lines to hang the plants.
+This process can take 3 to 5 days in good weather conditions to 10 days in a wet environment.
 The goal of this process is to avoid the presence of any mold.